sbrl/Minetest-WorldEditAdditions/CONTRIBUTING.md

 Hey there!
 So you like WorldEditAdditions enough to consider helping out?
 That's awesome!
 This guide should get you up and running in no time.

 **Lua API documentation:** <https://worldeditadditions.mooncarrot.space/api/>
+- Visit me to find handy functions for doing all kinds of things!
+It's like the batteries that weren't included with Lua and much much more :D

 ## Code structure
 The WorldEditAdditions codebase is split into 3 main submods: